luxonis/depthai-python/docs/source/samples/depth_preview.rst

 over XLink to transfer the results to the host real-time, and displays the depth map in OpenCV.
 Note that disparity is used in this case, as it colorizes in a more intuitive way.
 Below is also a preview of using different median filters side-by-side on a depth image.
+There are 3 depth modes which you can select inside the code:
+#. lr_check: computes disparity with sub-pixel interpolation (5 fractional bits), suitable for long range
+#. extended_disparity: mirror rectified frames: true to have disparity/depth normal (non-mirrored)
+#. subpixel: suitable for short range objects

 .. rubric:: Similiar samples:

 - :ref:`RGB Preview`
 - :ref:`Mono Preview`
+- :ref:`Stereo Depth Video`

 Demo
 ####